 - accounts and adjustments – SKAT;

-- Danish accounting rules;
+- Danish bookkeeping rules;

 - Danish employer obligations;